Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Introduction

-All aforementioned construction techniques are predicated on the observation that the information bits should be transmitted over the most reliable bit-channels to achieve the optimal error-correction performance under \ac{sc} decoding.
-However, experiments have shown that when \ac{scl} or \ac{cscl} decoding is employed, the polar codes constructed by selecting the most reliable bit-channels do not necessarily result in the best error-correction performance \cite{mondelli2014}.
-In fact, due to the nature of \ac{scl} decoding, there may not even exist a single reliability order of bit-channels that captures the optimal polar code constructions for arbitrary code rates.
-In fact, for a given channel, rigorous analysis of the error-correction performance and the optimal code construction under \ac{scl} decoding still remain an open problem.
-Nevertheless, some important theoretical breakthroughs have been made toward understanding polar codes.
-In \cite{Yao2021}, Yao \emph{et al.} developed a deterministic recursive algorithm to compute the weight enumerating function of polar codes.
-Recently, Co{\c s}kun and Pfister \cite{Coskun2022} analyzed the list size required for the \ac{scl} decoder in order to achieve the maximum likelihood decoding performance.
-Several methods, including special \ac{crc} designs \cite{wang2016parity, zhang2018parity}, data-dependent frozen bits \cite{trifonov2015polar}, and altering construction patterns \cite{qin_MC, li2014rmpolar, yuan2019polar} have been proposed to design better polar codes for \ac{scl} decoding.
-A \ac{llr}-evolution-based construction method that swaps vulnerable non-frozen bit-channels with strong frozen bit-channels was proposed in \cite{qin_MC} for \ac{bp} decoding of polar codes, where the modified constructions showed improvement under \ac{scl} decoding.
-In \cite{li2014rmpolar}, the polar codes' minimum Hamming distance was improved by excluding bits corresponding to low-Hamming-weight rows in the generator matrix, while \cite{yuan2019polar} improved the Hamming distance of polar codes by dynamically assigning frozen bits.
+All aforementioned construction techniques rely on the premise that the information bits should be transmitted over the most reliable bit-channels to achieve the optimal error-correction performance with \ac{sc} decoding.
+However, experiments show that with \ac{scl} or \ac{cscl} decoding, the polar codes based upon the most reliable bit-channels' selection do not necessarily result in the best error-correction performance \cite{mondelli2014}.
+With \ac{scl} decoding, there may not even exist a single reliability order of bit-channels that optimizes polar-code constructions for arbitrary code rates.
+Nevertheless, the current 5G NR standard polar-code design uses a universal reliability order of $1024$ bit-channels \cite{3gpp.38.212}.
+The composition of such a universal reliability order accounts for the partial reliability order imposed by the polarization effect on bit-channels \cite{mondelli_complexity}, the distance properties \cite{mondelli2014}, and the list-decoder use.
+For a given channel, rigorous performance analysis for the optimal code construction under \ac{scl} decoding still remains an open problem.
+However, some important theoretical breakthroughs advance polar codes' understanding: \cite{Hussami2009} characterizes the polar code's minimum distance, and \cite{Bardet2016} recognizes polar codes as decreasing monomial codes.
+In \cite{Yao2021}, Yao \emph{et al.} developed a deterministic recursive algorithm that computes the polar codes' weight enumerating function.
+Recently, Co{\c s}kun and Pfister \cite{Coskun2022} analyzed the \ac{scl} decoder's required list size to approach the maximum-likelihood decoding performance.
+Several methods, including parity-check designs \cite{wang2016parity, zhang2018parity}, dynamic frozen bits design \cite{trifonov2015polar, trifonov2017randomized}, weight-distribution optimization \cite{Trifonov2020,Chiu2020,Rowshan2021, Miloslavskaya2021,Li2021} and altering construction patterns \cite{qin_MC, li2014rmpolar, yuan2019polar} improve polar codes' design for \ac{scl} decoding.
+The authors of \cite{qin_MC} propose a \ac{llr}-evolution-based construction method that swaps vulnerable non-frozen bit-channels with strong frozen bit-channels for \ac{bp} decoding of polar codes, and shows improvement with \ac{scl} decoding. \cite{li2014rmpolar} improves the polar codes' minimum distance by excluding bits corresponding to low-Hamming-weight rows in the polar transformation matrix.
+A recent work \cite{yuan2019polar} improves the polar codes' distance spectrum by using dynamic frozen bits that protect the low-row-weight information positions.